-The seminar will be presented virtually, via Zoom, on the following dates:
+The seminar will be presented in person at the New-York Historical Society, 170 Central Park West, New York, NY 10024, on the following dates:

-The seminar is designed for graduate students and junior faculty in history, political science, law, and related disciplines.
+The seminar is designed for graduate students, junior faculty, and teachers/instructors in history, political science, law, and related disciplines.
 All participants will be expected to complete the assigned readings and participate in seminar discussions.
 Although the Institute cannot offer academic credit directly for the seminar, students may be able to earn graduate credit through their home departments by completing an independent research project in conjunction with the seminar.
 Please consult with your advisor and/or director of graduate studies about these possibilities.

 - Your C.V.

 - A short statement on how this seminar will be useful to you in your research, teaching, or professional development.